 “Put people first.
 Decision-makers should continue to be attuned to the well-being of employees, suppliers and customers.
 Nothing new about that.
 This has always been true – know how the people you depend on are feeling and faring, make personal relationships and appoint ambassadors.
 But during a continuing pandemic taking a mental health toll, a time of racial equity concerns and economic shakiness, it is even more important to have a dashboard.
 Use polls and town hall meetings and data analytics to help you know where people and stakeholders are (physically and emotionally) and be able to respond to them quickly.
 Make empathy and caring core values, if they aren’t already.
 People care about their work when they know that leaders care about them.

 Support infrastructure that offers flexibility.
 For America, it’s time to finally focus on long-needed infrastructure investments.
 These will help businesses operate more smoothly, address climate change and create new jobs.
 There will be tremendous opportunities in improved logistics using digital platforms.
 The nation needs support for universal highspeed broadband, reaching the most remote areas, helping people gain skills wherever they are.
 Hybrid learning and remote work are here to stay.
 We also need support for new, clean energy technology, such as charging stations for electric vehicles.
-Whether in cars, schools or offices, ‘hybrid’ will be the goal.
+Whether in cars, schools or offices, ‘hybrid’ will be the goal in the near future.
 Business leaders should consider flexible everything, to be able to switch modes as situations demand and get the best from all of them.
 Improved transportation systems will also be critical for businesses, as goods need to move, and so do people, with technology-supported safety and efficiency twin priorities.

 Don’t give up on global.
 International trade is still essential, especially as interdependencies deepen – which climate threats and a global pandemic show us – but also to position us for market growth far from home and the probability that innovation will come from many places where the U.S. is not the unquestioned number one.
 The leaders I’ve addressed in the past seven months of virtual international speeches have taught me this.
 (Those global speeches are one benefit of Zooming from home ‘into’ many countries in a day, sometimes using excellent non-Zoom platforms created in places like Slovenia.)
 Despite recent tense times, much international goodwill remains, as leaders still have faith in the American people and institutions and are ready to try again.
 International alliances that mitigate conflicts or address climate issues can be restored and improved.
 Keep passports up to date and keep cultivating relationships.
 Insist on diplomatic behavior from top leaders too.”